tanfwong/rfsoc_notes/_sources/ch5/gmem.md

   use the `hls::burst_maxi` class object to implement.

-* A ***pipeline burst*** supports the maximum number of pieces of data are accessed with a single read request (pair of write request and write response).
+* A ***pipeline burst*** supports the maximum number of pieces of data to be  accessed with a single read request (pair of write request and write response).
 The "maximum number" here often refers to the tripcount of a loop.
 The best way to explain pipeline bursting is to consider the following example kernel code: